OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-03.md

 ## Lamentations 3:41

-Let us lift up our hearts and hands to God in heaven;
+Let us lift up our hearts and lift up our hands to God in heaven;

 ## Lamentations 3:42